 Dr. Fishbane is a graduate of Pennsylvania State University and Jefferson Medical College in Philadelphia.
 Her pediatric training was completed at Johns Hopkins Hospital.
 She was a Robert Wood Johnson Clinical Scholar and obtained a masters in science from Johns Hopkins University’s School of Hygiene and Public Health.

 Dr. Fishbane was a co-founder of the nonprofit agency, Healthy Mothers/Healthy Babies Coalition of PBC and continues to serve on the board.
 She volunteers on the School Health Advisory Council providing guidance in addressing health policy and programs in schools.
 Her favorite past-time is traveling and keeping up with 3 daughters and 2 granddaughters.

 Dr. Fishbane is a member of the Community Investment Committee.

-As Senior Vice President and Managing Director of the PNC Wealth Management Florida East region, Ms. Horvath oversees the client team of wealth management professionals.
+As Executive Vice President and Managing Director of the PNC Wealth Management Florida Region, Ms. Horvath oversees the client team of wealth management professionals.
 Through her leadership and commitment, Gail ensures that clients benefit from a full complement of investment, trust, financial planning, and private banking services to help clients achieve their financial goals.

 A financial services professional with over 40 years of experience, Gail joined PNC Wealth Management in 1998 as a Senior Client Advisor, and specialized as a Senior Credit Advisor for several years.
 She held the position of Banking Services Director for the New Jersey Market and Team Director for the Northern New Jersey Market before assuming responsibility as Managing Director for the Northeastern Pennsylvania Market in January 2010.
 Her responsibilities were expanded to include the Central Pennsylvania Market in early 2013.